Wales, United Kingdom

 - European emergency number: 112

-On Ferryhopper, you can find all about ferry routes from/to Holyhead port in the UK.
-Compare prices, timetables and companies, and book ferry tickets to Holyhead online at no extra cost.
+Where else?
+On Ferryhopper, of course!
+Check all ferry routes to and from the port of Fishguard in Pembrokeshire, Wales.
+Compare prices, timetables and companies, and book ferry tickets to Fishguard from Rosslare online at the same prices as ferry companies.